lancehaoh/HTX/README.md

 2. Browse the unzipped folder until you see the `frontend` and `backend` folders.
 Take note of the path of your current directory.

+**If you just want to run the app, you can skip the rest of the setup steps below.**

 3. In Command Prompt, go to the path recorded in the previous step.
 ```
 cd <paste your path here>